brh55/react-native-open-maps/README.md

 The query behavior differs per platform:
 - **Apple Maps**: If `latitude` and `longitude` is provided, this will place a marker with the `query` as a label.
 If no `latitude` or `longitude` is provided, it will center map to closest query match.
 - **Google Maps**: Will override `latitude` and `longitude` if present and center map to closest query match.
 Without a `query`, you may however use `<latitude>,<longitude>` as a string value in the query to have a unnamed marker on the map.
+- **Yandex Maps**: If `latitude` and `longitude` is provided, this will place a point to show the accurate location.
+If no `latitude` or `longitude` is provided, it will center map to closest query match.

 ## License
 MIT © [Brandon Him](https://github.com/brh55/react-native-open-maps)